|

 Q: Tell me about yourself.

 A: I hold an engineering degree in software development from New Delhi University.
 I have been living in the US since I took a job as software engineer with Data Maintenance, Inc in 2003.
-I was responsible for creating and maintaining databases for a clientele of 300 companies in various industries; contacted clients, set up database systems for trial versions until the company was fully capable of running the system, fixed the system bugs, modified the interface to the specifications of user characteristics.
+I was responsible for creating and maintaining databases for a clientele of 300 companies in various industries.
+I contacted clients, set up database systems for trial versions until the company was fully capable of running the system, fixed the system bugs, modified the interface to the specifications of user characteristics.
 I reported to the technical manager and area manager.
 I learned a lot in this position.
 I was considered by my superiors creative, resourceful and hardworking.
 I used my creativity to devise unique incentives to keep my customers motivated.
 Because of customers satisfaction I was given numerous company bonuses and awards.

 Q: Why did you leave this position?